ravelantunes a year ago

 Skills are key because they’re inflation-proof, and no person or government can ever take them away

-• ungreased0675 3 months ago
+• ungreased0675 a year ago

 While this sounds good, and I agree, it’s hard to turn a big pile of skills into money.
 Employers are generally looking for exact fit puzzle pieces.

-• wavemode 3 months ago
+• wavemode a year ago

 Employers don't really care about skills, they care about paper that says you have skills (e.g. education, certifications, job experience).